Cloud deployment overview

 The guaranteed uptime for Finance and Operations apps is 99.9%.
 Planned downtime occurs once a month and lasts no longer than eight hours.
 Because the work completed during the downtime doesn't always take eight hours, we will always communicate the estimated amount of time that your environments will be down.
 For more information, see Get support for Finance and Operations apps or Lifecycle Services (LCS).

 To ensure service availability, all production environments are protected by using default Azure high availability (HA) features.
 HA functionality provides ways to avoid downtime caused by the failure of a single node within a datacenter, and DR features protect against outages broadly impacting an entire datacenter.
 Azure availability sets are used to prevent single-point-of-failure events.
 For more information about Azure availability sets, see Use availability zones to protect from datacenter level failures.
 High availability for databases is supported through Azure SQL.
 For more information, see Overview of business continuity with Azure SQL Database.

 Disaster recovery features

 Production environments are configured with Azure disaster recovery support that includes the following:

 - Geo-redundant copies of Azure blob storage (containing document attachments) in other Azure regions.
 For more information, see Azure Storage redundancy.

 - Same secondary region for the Azure SQL and Azure blog storage replication.

 Finance and Operations apps can be deployed into a subset of Microsoft Azure datacenters using Dynamics Lifecycle Services (LCS).
 Azure is generally available in datacenters and geographical locations around the world.
 With Finance and Operations apps, customers can specify the region or datacenter where their customer data will be stored.
 Microsoft may replicate data to other regions for data durability, but we will not replicate or move customer data outside the geographical location.
-For more details, see the Service description white paper.
+For more details, see Service description for Finance and Operations apps.

 Regardless of where customer data is stored, Microsoft does not control or limit the locations from which customers or their end-users may access it.
 For more information, see International availability of Dynamics 365.